-Florida, Georgia governors' races too close to call
+Democrats pick up U.S. governorships but lose Florida, Ohio

 Governors and hundreds of legislators elected this year will be in office when congressional districts are redrawn after the 2020 Census.
 In some states, a governor’s power to sign or veto congressional maps could decide the partisan balance.

-Opinion polls showed Democratic gubernatorial candidates leading or highly competitive in Michigan, Pennsylvania and Wisconsin.
-These states typically vote Democratic in presidential elections but in 2016 swung to Trump, securing his win in the Electoral College system that tallies wins in states, even as he lost the national popular vote.

-Republicans were also fighting tough races in several states considered conservative strongholds in the north and central Great Plains, including in South Dakota, Kansas and Oklahoma.
+Democrats viewed the governor’s race in Wisconsin, where Republican Scott Walker was seeking a third term, as winnable.
+Michigan, Wisconsin and Pennsylvania - where Democratic incumbent Tom Wolf easily won re-election on Tuesday - are typically Democratic states that swung to Trump in 2016, handing him the presidency.

-They appeared to keep control in Oklahoma, with Republican Kevin Stitt defeating Democrat Drew Edmondson, according to an NBC News projection.
-That would dash Democratic hopes that outgoing Republican Governor Mary Fallin’s low approval numbers had provided a rare opportunity in a deeply conservative state.
+In Oklahoma, Republican Kevin Stitt defeated Democrat Drew Edmondson, dashing Democratic hopes that outgoing Republican Governor Mary Fallin’s low approval numbers had provided a rare opportunity in a deeply conservative state.

-Republicans, meanwhile, were eyeing potential pickups in Connecticut and Oregon, both traditionally Democratic states.
+Republicans, meanwhile, were eyeing a potential pickup in Connecticut, traditionally a Democratic state, though Oregon Governor Kate Brown appeared set to prevail in what had been seen as a competitive race.

 In Colorado, Democrat Jared Polis was set to become the first openly gay man to be elected governor of a U.S. state, after NBC News projected him to win against Republican Walker Stapleton.

-Opinion polls had shown tight races in Georgia and Florida, where the current Republican governors could not run again due to term limits.

-Trump traveled to each state in the closing days of the campaign to energize Republicans at “Make America Great Again” rallies.
-Democratic former President Barack Obama swooped in to boost the Democrats, and media star Oprah Winfrey visited Georgia on behalf of Abrams.
+But Democrat Christine Hallquist lost her bid to become the first openly transgender U.S. governor in Vermont, where Republican incumbent Phil Scott won re-election.

 In Georgia, critics have drawn attention to Kemp’s dual role as a candidate for governor and as supervisor of the state’s elections in his capacity as secretary of state.
 Kemp accused Democrats on Sunday of trying to hack voter registration systems, without offering any supporting evidence.
 Democratic Party officials, who have accused Kemp of trying to suppress the minority vote, quickly denied the charge.